 It is a pleasure to follow the hon.
 Member for Yeovil (Mr Fysh).
 I concur at least with his points about local government funding and the pressures on councils in general with regard to their social care responsibilities.
 I want to address the points made in the joint Select Committee report.
 I thank the hon.
 Member for Totnes (Dr Wollaston) —she is my hon.
 Friend on this occasion—for her contribution to the report.
 Everyone worked together on it.

 I do not think there is any doubt at all that funding is needed for social care.
 We cannot carry on trying to get this sorted out on an as-and-when basis every year.
 We need a long-term solution that people, and particularly the local councils that have to deliver the services, can rely on.
 Politicians are often good at identifying what needs to be done, but not very good at saying how it should be done.
 A great strength of the report is that I think it actually does say how this should be done.
 We say that we cannot carry on providing care in the same way and to the same level as has been the case over the past few years.
-We are say that, yes, there is a gap here and now, as identified by the Local Government Association, the King’s Fund, the Nuffield Trust.
+We are say that, yes, there is a gap here and now, as identified by the Local Government Association, the King’s Fund and the Nuffield Trust.
 There are clearly demographic issues that are pushing costs upwards with regard to not merely the elderly, but people of working age with disabilities—there are demographics in both.
 We also have to accept that if we broaden the scope of people who get care, including people who have moderate needs, that will mean prevention and taking people out of the national health service.
 That is one way in which we can join up the two services very effectively.

 We then have to look at quality.
 We all know of examples of quality failing at present.
 We know that the workforce are often on zero-hours contracts and the minimum wage—the same wage someone working on a supermarket checkout can get.
 We need to look at the long-term stability of the workforce, as well as their pay and conditions.
 We need to consider the viability of care providers, which are often giving contracts back or going out of business.
 All those issues require money.
 That is why, in the end, I have to say that although I very much support the long-term principle of care that is free at the point of delivery, according to need—that is one way in which we can join up health and social care in the long term—all the issues that I listed immediately need extra funding.
 It will therefore perhaps be some time before we can move to that free care system, but we can deal with clinical needs much earlier.